-Runyan's overall goal is to continue to develop strong, competitive and cohesive teams and by utilizing rigorous practice techniques, she prepares her team for competitive success in USFA individual tournaments, Intercollegiate Conference team meets, NCAA Regionals and the NCAA National Championships.
+Runyan's overall goal is to continue to develop strong, competitive and cohesive teams.
+By utilizing rigorous practice techniques, she prepares her team for competitive success in USFA individual tournaments, NCAA team meets, NCAA Regionals, and the National Collegiate Championships.

 Under Runyan, 43 Tritons have qualified for the National Collegiate Championships, with at least one student-athlete earning a spot every year since 2005.
 Seven have garnered All-America honors for placing among the top-12.
 In 2008, Runyan led UC San Diego to a 13th-place finish at nationals.
 In 2016, freshman sabreuse Leanne Singleton-Comfort tied for third at the National Collegiate Championships.